 The Cold War ended more than three decades ago, but its structures continue to shape the international order, American domestic politics, and the security landscape in ways that are frequently underappreciated.

 The intelligence community, the national security bureaucracy, and the surveillance apparatus built for Cold War competition remain substantial institutional facts.
-Cold War-era legal authorities underpinned the mass surveillance programs revealed by Edward Snowden in 2013.
+Cold War-era legal authorities underpinned the mass surveillance programmes revealed by Edward Snowden in 2013.
 The classification system that expanded dramatically during the Cold War remains largely in place.

 For more on related topics, see the articles at /culture/global-cross-cultural/why-the-cold-war-shaped-the-modern-world, /culture/global-cross-cultural/what-was-the-space-race, /culture/global-cross-cultural/what-caused-world-war-two, /culture/global-cross-cultural/what-is-communism, and /culture/global-cross-cultural/what-is-democracy.